ivirtex/vulkan-hover-docs/vscode_ext/vulkan_man_md_pages/VkFilterCubicImageViewImageFormatPropertiesEXT.md

 - `filterCubic` tells if image format, image type and image view type **can** be used with cubic filtering.
 This field is set by the implementation.
-User-specified value is ignored.
+An application-specified value is ignored.

 - `filterCubicMinmax` tells if image format, image type and image view type **can** be used with cubic filtering and minmax filtering.
 This field is set by the implementation.
-User-specified value is ignored.
+An application-specified value is ignored.

 ## <a href="#_description" class="anchor"></a>Description